intake/intake/docs/source/server.rst

 cache of open sources maintained by the server.

-Note that "opening" a data entry which is itself is a catalog implies instantiating that catalog object on the server and returning its UUID, such that a listing can be made using Info, GET or Source, GET.
+Note that "opening" a data entry which is itself is a catalog implies instantiating that catalog object on the server and returning its UUID, such that a listing can be made using ``GET/ info`` or ``GET /source``.

 Parameters
 ~~~~~~~~~~

-- ``name``, string: the data source name being accessed, one of the members of the catalog
+- ``name``, string (required): the data source name being accessed, one of the members of the catalog

-- ``source_id``, uuid string: when the catalog being accessed is not the root catalog, but an open data-source
+- ``source_id``, uuid string (optional): when the catalog being accessed is not the root catalog, but an open data-source
-  on the server, this its unique identifier.
+  on the server, this is its unique identifier.
+If the catalog being accessed is the root Catalog, this parameter should be omitted.

-- ``available_plugins``, list of string: the set of named data drivers supported by the client.
+- ``available_plugins``, list of string (optional): the set of named data drivers supported by the client.
 If the driver required
   by the data-source is not supported by the client, then the source must be opened remote-access.

-- ``parameters``, object: user parameters to pass to the data-source when instantiating.
+- ``parameters``, object (optional): user parameters to pass to the data-source when instantiating.
 Whether or not direct-access
   is possible may, in principle, depend on these parameters, but this is unlikely.
 Note that some parameter default
   value functions are designed to be evaluated on the server, which may have access to, for example, some credentials
   service (see :ref:`paramdefs`).